YoshitsuguKoike/postgres-binaries/README.md

 ## Contributing

+### Adding New Platforms

-To add support for additional platforms, please:
+To add support for additional platforms:
-1. Build PostgreSQL 16.11 with pgvector 0.8.1 for your platform
-2. Create a tar.gz archive with the same structure
+1. Update the `.github/workflows/build-release.yml` file
+2. Add your platform to the build matrix
+3. Test the build process
-3. Submit a pull request with the release
+4. Submit a pull request

+### Updating PostgreSQL or pgvector Version

+1. Update `POSTGRES_VERSION` and/or `PGVECTOR_VERSION` in `.github/workflows/build-release.yml`
+2. Create a new tag (e.g., `v16.12.0-pgvector-0.8.1`)
+3. Push the tag to trigger the build workflow

 ## Links